 Congratulations on your placement!

-The orientation on this page will take you through three main parts.
-The Mandatory Orientation, ID/Training Orientation, and Site & Security Orientation.
+The orientation on this page will take you through PHC's orientation for students.
 Please take the time to read through each section carefully and complete and submit any required documents.

 Mandatory OrientationAll students and faculty are required to complete this section of the orientation.

-Every student and instructor doing a placement at PHC is required to complete the Student Practice Education Core Orientation (SPECO), confidentiality undertaking, and other components outlined below and on the checklist.
-Please ensure all orientation requirements are complete and up to date.
+Every student and instructor doing a placement at PHC is required to complete the Student Practice Education Core Orientation (SPECO) modules and submit a signed confidentiality undertaking statement.
+Please ensure all orientation requirements are complete and up-to-date.

-Please be advised, proof of completion may be requested.
-Unfortunately if any component applicable to you is not completed or up to date, you may be asked to leave your placement until all requirements have been met.
+Please note that proof of completion may be requested.
+Unfortunately if any component applicable to you is not completed or up-to-date, you may be asked to leave your placement until all requirements have been met.

 Part 1: Required Courses

-All students and Faculty entering a lower mainland health authority for a practice education experience must complete the following courses before commencing placement.
-All of these courses are available on the LearningHub.
+All students and Faculty entering a lower mainland health authority for a practice education experience must complete the required SPECO modules.
+All of these modules are available on the LearningHub.

 SPECO Modules that require renewal:

-- Read the Providence Health Care Confidentiality Policy.
+- Read the Providence Health Care Information and Confidentiality Policy.

 - Sign the Confidentiality Undertaking and submit it to the Student Placement Coordinator as outlined on the form.
 Keep a copy for your personal records.
 This only needs to be completed once for the duration of your program.